PoojaVM/master-ontology-app/README.md

 4. React Router: For routing in the application.

 ### Local Setup Instructions:
+1. Pre-requisites: NodeJS, NPM, GIT
-1. Clone the repository.
+2. Clone the GIT repository.
-2. Run `npm install` to install the dependencies.
+3. Run `npm install` to install the dependencies.
-3. Run `npm start` to start the application.
+4. Run `npm start` to start the application.
-4. Use same credentials as mentioned above to login.
+5. Use same credentials as mentioned above to login.

 ## TASK 2: Target Application Architecture:
 - This is the Master Ontolgy Application Architecture: ![Master Ontology App Architecture)](./docs/architecture-diagram.png)